Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/PerceivingSpaceAcoustics.md

 Certain frequencies are easier to localize than others.
 Ensure sounds of important elements include these "normal" frequencies in their design.

 ### Avoid Acoustic Minimalism
-With the goal of creating immersive environments, we want to locate the user in a rich soundfield.
+With the goal of creating immersive environments, we want to locate the user in a rich sound-scape.

 Within reason, and with plenty of exceptions, it's probably better to have more things in your environment that are producing noise, than less.
 Obviously we don't want to drown out, overwhelm, or distract the user with excessive sound design.
 But a minimalist approach where *only* the things that matter make sound?
-In the words of one of my students referencing some meme I've never heard of: "That ain't it, chief".
+In the words of one of my students referencing something I've never heard of: "That ain't it, chief".

 ### Ambiance in VR Design
 Sound design theory from games involves making sounds big, punchy, and attention getting - high impact.
 Great for reactive and informative sounds in our environments!
 But we do more than that.
 We also need *ambient sounds*.
 Sounds that are designed to just subtly reinforce the sense of presence, environment, and mood.